Multi-particle scattering and breakdown of the Wiedemann-Franz law at a junction of N interacting quantum wires: Charge and thermal conductance tensor at a junction of noninteracting quantum wires

 with $T_{j,j'}=| t_{j , j'} |^2$ if $j\ne j'$, while $ T_{j,j}=| r_{j} |^2$, as well as $A_{j,j'} = | c_{j,j'} |^2$ if $j\ne j'$, while $A_{j,j}=| a_{j} |^2$.
 The thermal current obeys the Kirchhoff law \cite{Benenti2017}, from which \beq \sum_{ j' = 1}^N \{ T_{j ,j'} + A_{j ,j'} \} = \sum_{j' = 1}^N \{ T_{j',j } + A_{j',j } \} =1\: , \eneq

 $\forall j = 1 , \ldots , N$.
 This is a direct consequence of the unitarity of the extended ${\bf S}$-matrix.

 If the charge is conserved at the junction, then Kirchhoff laws holds for the electric current as well and \mbox{$A_{j',j}=0$}, $\forall j,j'$ necessarily.
-Defining the Lorenz ratio for the wires $j$ and $j'$ \beq \mathcal{L}_{j,j'} = \frac{K_{j,j'}}{T G_{j,j'} } \eneq and using Eqs.\eqref{noni.6}, we readily obtain the WFL \mbox{$ K_{j,j'} = T L_0 G_{j',j} $}, with $L_0$ in Eq.\eqref{lorenz_number}.
+In a junction of multiple QWs, we modify the temperature or the electrochemical potential in one of the reservoirs and measure the charge or heat current that exits the junction in another wire.
+Therefore, a natural extension of the definition of Lorenz ratio in our geometry is \cite{Benenti2017} \beq \mathcal{L}_{j,j'} = \frac{K_{j,j'}}{T G_{j,j'} } \;\; , \eneq and using Eqs.\eqref{noni.6}, we readily obtain the WFL \mbox{$ K_{j,j'} = T L_0 G_{j,j'}$}, with $L_0$ in Eq.\eqref{lorenz_number}.
+Eq.\eqref{noni.x} is defined only when the denominator is non-zero.
+In the opposite case, for $j,j'$ such that $G_{j,j'} = 0$, the correct result is obtained via perturbation theory, which will be addressed in sections \ref{sec:Conductance_tensor} and \ref{sec_Renormalization_3}.
 Instead, if the junction does not conserve the electric charge, as in the presence of a grounded superconductor, we do not expect the Kirchhoff law for the electric current to hold.
 We therefore obtain \beq \mathcal{L}_{j,j'} = \: \frac{T_{j,j'} + A_{j,j'}-\delta_{j,j'}}{T_{j,j'} - A_{j,j'}-\delta_{j,j'}} L_0 \:\:, \eneq Let us consider Eq.\eqref{noni.12} for $j\ne j'$: we see that, while the contributions to the thermal conductance by normal transmission and crossed Andreev reflection have the same sign, the ones to the electric conductance have opposite sign, which, in general, implies a Lorenz ratio ${\cal L} > L_0$ as soon as $A_{j,j'} > 0$.
 This is a consequence of the fact that outgoing particles and holes move in the same directions, but with opposite charges.
 Therefore, while the energy currents carried by the two of them add up, the electric currents get subtracted from each other.
 Similarly, considering the ratios between the diagonal conductances in Eq.\eqref{noni.12}, we see that normal reflection and Andreev reflection both lower the thermal current within lead $j$, while the former lowers and the latter increases the electric current.
 In conclusion, we have established that, whenever only single-particle scattering processes take place at the central island (as it typically happens when, e.g., the leads are noninteracting) and if the total charge is conserved, no violation of the WFL can be realized at a junction of $N$ quantum wires.
 This conclusion can be circumvented by having a nonzero interaction within the leads and/or by physically relevant mechanisms, which can stabilize nontrivial phases of the system characterized by multi-particle scattering processes at the junction.
 In order to study a number of system in which this takes place, we now generalize our derivation to the case of interacting leads, which requires to resort to the framework of Abelian bosonization for one-dimensional systems.